HamRab95/University-Club-Event-Management-System-/README.md

 # University Club & Event Management System

-A relational database system designed to manage university clubs, memberships, events, resources, and financial transactions.
+A relational database system designed with SQL and Microsoft Access to manage university clubs, memberships, events, resources, and financial transactions.

 ## Project Overview
 This system centralizes how student organizations manage: